The custom software developer sees improved collaboration and customer focus after stopping all incentives this year.

-While sales incentives are an almost universal motivation for sales forces across many sectors, ThoughtWorks has long felt that it can cause departmental divides.
+While sales incentives are an almost universal motivation for sales forces across many sectors, Thoughtworks has long felt that it can cause departmental pides.
 Most importantly, the company believes it leverages how sales teams can interact with existing or potential clients by focusing on actual customer success.

 “Removing commissions also proves to our clients that we really are motivated by giving them the best possible service rather than by simply closing a sale.
 Interestingly some of them are now looking to adopt this approach themselves.”